All About How Much Sleep Women Need: The Top 3 Reasons Why 7 Hours Isn’t Enough

 Tips for Improving Sleep Quality

-A good night’s sleep starts with a sleep-friendly environment.
-Here’s how to set up your bedroom for better rest:
+Creating a sleep-friendly environment can dramatically enhance sleep quality.
+Here’s how to set up your bedroom effectively:

 —

-How many hours of sleep does the female body need?
+How many hours of sleep does a woman need?

 Do women require more sleep than men?